 Stone Chalet Bed and Breakfast Inn and Event Center was built in 1917 in the style of a unique and authentic granite-block Swiss chalet.
-It is Ann Arbor's largest bed and breakfast and includes an event center used for weddings, business meetings and performances.
+It is Ann Arbor's largest bed and breakfast and includes an event center used for weddings and receptions, business meetings, retreats, family events and performances.

 This Ann Arbor bed and breakfast is noted for its welcoming innkeepers, peaceful surroundings, accommodating breakfasts (such as kosher, vegan, or gluten-free), cozy fireplaces, singing frog pond and relaxing gardens.